vsupapo/FoodFinder/FoodFinderAPI.md

 ## Overview
 The FoodFinder API provides information about restaurants, including restaurant location, cuisine, price range and rating.
 Our API is organized around REST and returns JSON-formatted responses along with standard HTTP response codes.

-All requests are made to endpoints beginning:
+All requests are made to endpoints beginning with:
 `https://foodfinder.com`

 All requests must use `https` to be secure.
 Do **NOT** use `http`.